 After four and a half years of travel, most people assume I have this travel thing down pat.
-I can just be plopped down in any random place and I’ll be alright.
+I can just be plopped down anywhere, and I’ll be alright.
 “You’ve done this before,” people say to me.
-While it’s true that I’m an “old hand” at this, there are moments where I still get nervous, anxious, scared, and excited like a traveler heading out on the first day of their round the world trip.
+While it’s true that I’m an “old hand” at this, there are moments when I still get as nervous, anxious, scared, and excited as a traveler heading out on the first day of their round-the-world trip.

-My trip to Central America on Thursday is one of those moments.
+My trip to Central America on Thursday is one of those times.
 Last time I was there, I was in a tour group.
 This time I’m backpacking alone through Costa Rica, Panama, and Nicaragua.
 I’ve never backpacked Central America before.
-I’m nervous and scared and I don’t know why.
+I’m nervous and scared, and I don’t know why.

-I’ve traversed mountains, roamed Southeast Asia, made friends with strangers all over the world but for some reason, I’m scared about going to Central America.
-I know it’s all in my mind and there’s really nothing to be worried about.
+I’ve traversed mountains, roamed Southeast Asia, and made friends with strangers all over the world, but for some reason, I’m scared about going to Central America.
+I know it’s all in my mind, and there’s really nothing to be worried about.
 Tons of people have backpacked this part of the world and turned out fine.
 I’m following a trail worn down by many people before me.

-But there’s this gnawing part of me that is saying, what if?
-Central America is often viewed as a dangerous place in the US.
-They haven’t had great press in the American media even though nothing bad has really happened there since Reagan was President.
+But there’s this gnawing part of me saying, what if?
+Central America is often viewed as a dangerous place in the US and hasn’t received great press in the American media.
+All you hear about the region is negativity.

 I know these are all silly fears.
 Central America is fine.
 Costa Rica has so many old Americans living there we might as well call it “New Florida.”
 Panama is an “in” destination now.
-My friends Jamie and Geno traveled around Panama and they won’t go anywhere without a Hilton!
-If they can do it, I know I can do it.
+My friends Jamie and Geno traveled around Panama, and they won’t go anywhere without a Hilton!
+If they can do it, I know I can too.

 Before I first started traveling the world, I had all these fears.
 I was nervous and scared.
 What if something happened?
 Would I be able to make friends?
 Is it OK to travel alone?
 Will my stuff get stolen?
 Will I get ripped off?
 Traveling the world was totally different from what I was used to.
-I think it is only human to be scared of the unknown and lots of travelers get a little anxious before their big trip.
+It’s only human to be scared of the unknown, and lots of travelers get a little anxious before their big trip.
 (I know—I get their emails asking for advice.)

 I know there’s really nothing to be scared of.
 I know I’m overreacting just like I did on my first trip abroad.
 It’s like I tell people all the time, “There’s nothing to be worried about.
 It’s all in your head.
 Thousands of people travel the world each year.
 Just take the leap!
 You’ll be fine.”

 But I’m happy to be scared.
 It’s been a long time since I’ve been this excited to go somewhere.
 I feel like I’m stepping out again for the first time.
 I think some of this has to do with the area.
-I know a lot about Europe, Asia, Australia, and East Asia, but I don’t know much about Central America.
-I know what to expect elsewhere.
-I don’t know what to expect here.
+I know a lot about Europe, Australia, and East Asia, but I don’t know much about Central America.
+I know what to expect elsewhere—not here.

 It’s been so long since I’ve been in this situation; I’ve forgotten what it’s like, and maybe that’s contributing to it too.
-I should be good about this right?
-But, it feels great to feel this way.
-Travel has become work for me and I miss that sense of sheer, unadulterated excitement I see in new travelers.
-Now, I’m so excited, I could jump up and down on Oprah’s couch.
+I should be good about this, right?
+But it’s exciting to feel this way.
+Travel has become work for me, and I miss that sense of sheer, unadulterated excitement I see in new travelers.
+Now I’m so excited, I could jump up and down on Oprah’s couch.

 It feels liberating to feel this way.
 It goes to show that no matter how long you’ve been traveling, no matter how long you’ve been backpacking, there’s always a part of you that can be filled with that nervous scared excitement you had on day one.

 I know I’m about to have a great time meeting great people, eating great food, lounging on beaches, and heading into the unknown.
-Departure day is close and while I’m still thinking about the “what if’s”, I’m simply too excited to care about them anymore.
+Departure day is close, and though I’m still thinking about the “what ifs,” I’m simply too excited to care about them anymore.